AI as a Co-CxO: More Than Just an Answering Machine

 How can you get a better ROI on AI?
 How can you use AI more effectively than your competition?
 Most executives are already using AI in some form.
 They open a tool, type a question, and receive a fast response.
 It might draft an email, summarize a report, or generate a few ideas.
-That’s helpful, but it’s not leadership transformation.
-Those simple steps won’t improve strategy, execution, or dramatically increase profit.
+That is helpful, but it is not leadership transformation.
+Those simple steps will not improve strategy, execution, or dramatically increase profit.

 What’s Different About AI as a Co-CxO?

 The core difference is simple: an answering machine reacts, while a co-CxO thinks with you.
 An answering machine waits for the next prompt.
 A co-CxO understands your goals and helps you move toward them.
-Executives do not need more disconnected answers; they need stronger, more consistent thinking.
-However, to get to this point, AI must be trained about your business so it can make the leap from an answering machine to a co-CxO.
+Executives do not need more disconnected answers.
+They need stronger, more consistent thinking.
+To get to this point, AI must be trained on your business so it can make the leap from answering machine to co-CxO.

 AI as a Co-CxO Understands Your Business